apike/allenpike.com/_posts/2020-10-31-how-to-not-build-a-social-network.markdown

 This is my fate.
 But it doesn’t have to be yours.
 I’ve said my piece, I’ve made my case.

 Don’t build a social network.

+That said, it would be great if somebody did build a better social network.
+The existing ones are kind of trash...